ZIFODS/zifo-skills-tracker/README.md

 For now, the data required by neo4j is a csv with a single skill on each line for each consultant.
 You can generate this from the original skills csv file using [pipeline.py](./pipeline/src/pipeline.py).
 The generated csv should be stored in the [import](./pipeline/src/import/) folder prior to launch.

+The data required to launch this application is not included in the repo and should be requested from [Joseph Smith](mailto:joe.smith@zifornd.com).
+Eventually the data will either be stored in an S3 bucket and retrieved automatically or pulled directly from MS Forms.

+For now, add the csv data to the [pipeline/input](./pipeline/input/) folder.

 Once data is present, run the following command in a terminal from the root directory to launch the application:

 ```